santhoshdivakar/RIPE_STAT/README.md

 4.) asn_list [list] => list of ASN's as string, the format is plain numbers and no 'AS' prefixes

+### Return Value
+The output is the same as the return value of the script, but the only thing to note is that the output is a string-type.
+So the output has to converted into the respective native formats using the functions available.
+Example: to get pure json data
+`outputJson = json.loads(ripe_util.get_ripe_stat(ipaddr=['8.8.8.8']))`

 ## Requirements
 Requires Python-3.6 or above